Stylie777/SoftwareEngineeringL5/assignment/assignment/README.md

 ### Creation
 Entries can be created within the website by any user.
 The link to do so is available under the sections respective Management tab.
 Three are available, `Ticket`, `Status` and `Ticket Type`.

 The page to create an entry will use a form to collect the data, with some having required fieldd.
-Required fields are documented [here][ADD LINK TO REQUIRED FIELDS]
+Required fields are documented within the [Database Fields](##database-fields) section

 ### Viewing
 The database entries can be viewed using the `View <database-name>` option under the `<database-name> Management` tab from the Navbar.
 From here the user can view the details of specific entries, update the entry and, for admin users, delete entries.